-Or would you in certain countries - to remain politically correct, I won't mention any names here - feel sorry for the announcement: "We are currently running three minutes late.
+Or would you feel sorry in a country outside of Switzerland when you hear the announcement: "We are currently running three minutes late.
 We apologize for any inconvenience."?

 In hardly any other country is the public transport network as dense and well developed as in Switzerland.
-That's why I'm going to devote this article entirely to public transportation, while other articles will cover detailed information on the available train tickets in Switzerland and tourist passes for your train trip in Switzerland.
+That's why we will devote this article entirely to public transportation, while other articles will cover detailed information on the available train tickets in Switzerland and tourist passes for your train trip in Switzerland.

 No nation in Europe covers as many kilometers by rail as the Swiss.
-In 2019, we put a whopping 2,400 kilometers per capita under our wheels.
-That's about as far as from Rome to Stockholm or from Vienna to Madrid
+In 2019, we put a whopping 2400 km per capita under our wheels.
+That's about as far as from Rome to Stockholm or from Vienna to Madrid.

 Anyone traveling by train in Switzerland has the choice between traveling in 1st or 2nd class.
 The two classes differ mainly in the following respects:

-Seraina's tip: A good opportunity to travel by train at a reduced price is the limited availability of SBB savings tickets.
+Swiss Activities Tipp: A good opportunity to travel by train at a reduced price is the limited availability of SBB Supersaver tickets.
 It may happen that the 1st class fare is lower than the 2nd class fare.
-It is rare, but when booking a savings ticket, it may be worthwhile to compare the 1st class price as well.
+It is rare, but when booking a Supersaver ticket, it may be worthwhile to compare the 1st class price as well.

 In Switzerland, there are three types of trains: Intercity, Interregio and regional trains.
-At the SBB you can download an overview map, which shows the public transport in Switzerland, marked in red.
+At the SBB you can have a look at an overview map, which shows the public transport in Switzerland.

-The fastest way to travel is with the Intercity trains, which stop only at a few stations.
+The fastest way to travel is by Intercity trains, which stop at only a few stations.
 So it is possible to get from St. Gallen to Lausanne with only 10 stops.
-By comparison, the Interregio makes six stops between St. Gallen and Zurich alone.
+For comparison: The Interregio already stops six times between St. Gallen and Zurich alone.

 Interregio trains run between major cities, but stop at key stations along the way.

 The regional trains run the slowest and make a stop at (what feels like) every station.
 Sometimes they run with stops on demand.
 This is mentioned either on a digital display on the train or during the announcement.
-So if you are traveling on a regional train, also known as a "Bummler", you may have to push a button to get off at your desired stop, depending.
+So if you are traveling on a regional train, also known as "Bummler", you may have to press a button to get off at your desired stop.

-Entire doctoral theses can be written, heated discussions held, and complex studies developed about the punctuality of public transportation in Switzerland.
-For the sake of simplicity, I'll limit myself for the moment to a somewhat casual statement, which will interest you above all if you are short on time
+Entire doctoral theses could be written, heated discussions held and complex studies drawn up on the punctuality of public transport in Switzerland.
+For the sake of simplicity, we'll confine ourselves for the moment to a somewhat casual statement that will interest you above all if you're pressed for time.

 Sometimes they seem to come out of nowhere, which can be dangerous, especially for the country bumpkins of this world.
-Especially near the main station, it's worth taking a second look before crossing the street.
-Streetcars have right of way over pedestrians and accordingly prefer to ring the bell instead of braking.
-In the past, this has caused one or the other near cardiac arrest.
+Especially near the main station, it's worth taking a second look behind before you cross the street.
+Streetcars have the right of way over pedestrians and accordingly prefer to ring the bell instead of braking.
+In the past, this has caused one or the other near cardiac arrest for me.

 If you are aware of this, however, you should be able to live in peaceful coexistence with the streetcars.